 11 Things to Do in Creemore, Ontario

-Creemore was always a cute small town as far as I can remember, but over the years:
+Creemore was always a cute small town as far as I can remember, but this is what has changed over the past couple years:

-• more unique and high-quality restaurants have opened
+- more unique, high-quality and family-owned restaurants have opened

-• there has been an effort to preserve the town’s heritage and history
+- there has been great effort to preserve the town’s heritage and history

 Things to Do in Creemore, Ontario